swarajb1/file-merge-pdf/README.md

 - File not found errors
 - Unsupported file formats
-- Image processing errors
+- Image processing errors (corrupted files, unsupported modes)
 - PDF conversion issues
 - File I/O problems
 - Poppler installation issues
+- Memory issues with large files

 ## Troubleshooting

 ### Common Issues

-**"Error processing PDF: PDF file is damaged"**
+#### Error processing PDF: No such file or directory

-- Ensure the PDF file is not corrupted
-- Try opening the PDF in another application to verify

-**"No module named 'pdf2image'"**

-- Install the required dependencies: `pip install pdf2image`

-**"Unable to get page count"**

 - Ensure Poppler is correctly installed on your system
 - Check that the PDF file is accessible and not password-protected

+#### No module named 'pdf2image'

+- Install the required dependencies: `pip install pdf2image`

-**"Image file cannot be opened"**
+#### Image file cannot be opened

 - Verify the image file is not corrupted
 - Ensure the file format is supported (JPG, JPEG, PNG)

+#### No supported files found in folder

+- Check that your files have the correct extensions (.jpg, .jpeg, .png, .pdf)
+- Ensure the files are not hidden or in subdirectories

 ### Performance Tips

 - For large PDF files, consider splitting them before merging
 - Use compressed image formats when possible
+- The tool processes files in order, so organize your input folder accordingly
+- Memory usage scales with image size - very large images may cause issues

+## Dependencies

+- **Python**: ^3.13
+- **Pillow**: ^11.3.0 (Image processing)
+- **reportlab**: ^4.4.2 (PDF generation)
+- **pdf2image**: ^1.17.0 (PDF to image conversion)
-- The tool automatically optimizes images for PDF inclusion
+- **Poppler**: System dependency for PDF processing

+## License

+This project is licensed under the GNU Affero General Public License v3.0 - see the LICENSE file for details.

 ## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

-## License
+## Changelog

-This project is open source and available under the MIT License.
+### v0.1.0

+- Initial release
+- Support for JPG, JPEG, PNG, and PDF files
+- A4 page standardization
+- Batch processing functionality
+- Comprehensive error handling